skip to Main Content

 Ways to Challenge a Breath or Chemical Test in Virginia DUI Cases

-There are a few common strategies to challenge a BAC test in a DUI case:
+There are a few common strategies to challenge BAC test results in DUI cases:

 • The testing kit was expired — If the components of a DUI test kit have expired, the test may produce an inaccurate result.